luquelab/GoldSim/results/Paper_Viralization/Viralization_Paper.md

 subtitle: ""
 author: "Sergio Cobo-Lopez, Heather Maughan, Breeann Kirby, and Forest L. Rohwer"
 csl: "podzemna-voda.csl"
-abstract: "We propose a binary metric to classify ecosystems into two different categories: viralized or microbialized ecosystems.
+abstract: "We propose a binary metric to classify ecosystems into  viralized or microbialized ecosystems.
 An ecosystem is viralized when virions are more abundant than bacteria, and it is microbialized when microbes are more abundant.
 Our metric stems from the fact that bacteria and bacteriophages are the most abundant biological entities on earth and they can shape their environment by controlling the dominant metabolism.
 This metric can be easily measured in the field and in the lab.
 Quantitative metrics are critical for the practice of science, because they allow us to test hypotheses and rigorously classify entities in categories.
-Classifications in biological sciences are often subjective precisely because they are not based on objective metrics.
-Our metric stems from the fact that bacteria and bacteriophages are the most abundant biological entities on earth and they can shape their environment by controlling the dominant metabolism."
+Classifications in biological sciences are often subjective precisely because they are not based on objective metrics."
 graphics: yes
 header-includes:
   - \usepackage{color}